Skip to main content

 Remember, these are just general guidelines.
 Your specific post-hernia repair diet may vary.
 Always prioritize your doctor’s advice, as they are familiar with your unique circumstances.

 At Ascension Saint Agnes Bariatric Surgery, we specialize in various surgeries, including bariatric revision near Baltimore.
 Our expert team is dedicated to providing personalized care and ensuring successful outcomes.
-For more details on hernia repair or any other procedures, feel free to reach out to us.
+For more details on hernia repair, sleeve gastrectomy, gastric balloon, or weight loss surgery, feel free to reach out to us.
 Discover how we can assist you—contact us today!

 FAQs